Klema4/klema4/README.md

 ## About me
 Hello guys.
-My name is Adam and I'm frontend developer.
+My name is Adam and I'm a frontend developer.
 I like making new websites.
 It's something like my second hobby.
-I also play badminton in a sport way, maybe 3 years from now?
-I'm doing administration work on BeastBlock.cz, that is a Minecraft project of Nakashi.
+I also play badminton in a sporting way, maybe 3 years from now?
+I'm doing administration work on BeastBlock.cz, which is a Minecraft project of Nakashi.

 ## Projects